Trusted WordPress tutorials, when you need them most.

 After completing your payment, you will get a plugin zip file to install on your WordPress site.
 For more information, read our step-by-step guide on how to install and activate a WordPress plugin.

 Once installed and activated, go to Thrive Dashboard » Thrive Comments on your WordPress dashboard.
-Here, just open the ‘Comment Moderation’ tab.
+Here, click to expand the ‘Comment Moderation’ section.

 If you want, you can even add a new user role for comment moderation in WordPress and then configure their permissions in Thrive Comments.
 To do that, check out our guide on how to add new users and authors to your WordPress blog.